sercruzg/YOLO-Context/README.md

 ```

 ### Citing EgoDaily
-If you find the EgoDaily dataset useful in your research, please consider citing:
+If you find this code useful in your research, please consider citing:
 ```
 @article{CRUZ2019131,
 title = "Is that my hand?
 An egocentric dataset for hand disambiguation",